Vauxhall, Liverpool

-Vauxhall is an inner city district of Liverpool, Merseyside, England.
-It is located north of Liverpool city centre, and is bounded by Kirkdale in the north, and Everton in the east, with the docks and River Mersey running along the west side.
+Vauxhall is an inner city district of Liverpool, England, north of the city centre, bounded by Kirkdale to the north and Everton to the east, with the docks and River Mersey running along the west side.

 Vauxhall is in the Liverpool City Council ward of Kirkdale and the edge of the Central, Liverpool ward, although previously it was a ward itself.
 In the 1841 Liverpool Census the area was covered by two wards Scotland and Vauxhall.
 According to the 2001 Census, Vauxhall had a population of 6,699.

 Description

 The Vauxhall area is more famously known as the "Scottie Road area" due to the history of Scotland Road running through it.
 The Scottie Press is a well known local newspaper for the Vauxhall area and is recognised as "Britain's longest running community newspaper".
 In 2008 Liverpool celebrated being European Capital of Culture, and in June 2008 to make a point of the area's contribution to Liverpool is not forgotten amid all the cultural celebrations, the Scottie Roaders, old and new, held their own 08 party.

 Despite the area being widely known and historical, the Vauxhall area is often misrepresented by the media as Kirkdale or Everton.
 Liverpool City Council's haste to update district signs around 2005 has also meant the entire area was formally misrepresented by signs saying "Everton", although these signs no longer remain around Vauxhall.

 The south end of Vauxhall near the city centre is home to Liverpool John Moores University at Byrom Street.
 This location like so much of Liverpool's inner city is much changed compared to yesteryear.
 Also nearby is Atlantic Point and Marybone halls of residence.